node-tensorflow/node-tensorflow/README.md

 We currently need all help we can get.
 We are specially looking for people with C++ knowledge!
 For more information, please join the slack conversation. https://tensor-flow-talk-invite.herokuapp.com/

+## Current Progress
+Under development.
+Keep tracking on the branch v1.0.0 to see the latest update.